Editor's Notes: This series was reported by The Tufts Daily’s Investigative Team. Reena Karasin and Cathy Perloff contributed reporting.

 “My experience in meeting with administrators is that they do a lot of talking in circles and trying to appease you to a point where you say, ‘Oh, something will come out of this,’ but it really just gives them credibility to say they did something,” she said.

 Campbell told the Daily that while the meetings did not result in TLC’s demands being met, she felt that the university had given careful consideration to the group’s concerns.

 “It isn’t that they weren’t heard, but whatever those demands were, they were not something we agreed with them on,” she said.

-TLC’s experience in these meetings led the group to believe more extreme action would be needed to save the 35 janitors’ jobs.
+TLC’s experience in these meetings led the group to believe more extreme action would be needed in order to save the 35 janitors’ jobs.

-However, Joseph said the hunger strike did not result in administrators reaching out to discuss their demands further.
-Other than Tufts University Police Department (TUPD) officers fencing in the protestors’ campsite and former Executive Director of Public Relations Kim Thurler requesting that the students “be mindful of their health and safety,” the administrators who the strike was directed toward — namely, those in Campbell’s office — did not reach out to TLC for the first three days of the five-day hunger strike, according to Joseph.
+But even so, Joseph said even the hunger strike didn’t result in administrators reaching out to discuss their demands further.
+Other than TUPD officers fencing the protestors’ campsite in and former Executive Director of Public Affairs Kim Thurler’s requesting that the students “be mindful of their health and safety,” the administrators who the strike was directed toward — namely, Campbell’s office — did not reach out to TLC at all for the first three days of the five-day hunger strike, according to Joseph.